ComPilErr/Signant-Health-Demo-web-App/README.md

 It's a part of a Python API task.
 Mainly it uses a **requests** library for make an API queries and a pytest as a shell-framework.

-You can set the server path option in **conftest.py** configuration file
+You can set the server path option in **conftest.py** configuration file:
 ```bash
 @pytest.fixture(scope="function")
 def point():